- Home invasion robbery

 When Experience Counts, Count on Experience

 As a division director at the state attorneys office Larry was on call for homicides in Pinellas County Florida.
-He would be called to the scene with the police and before the scene was touched to advise law enforcement regarding the crime scene and investigation.
+He would be called to the scene of suspected or confirmed homicides with the police and before the scene was touched to advise law enforcement regarding the crime scene and investigation.
 He was on the homicide response team while at the State Attorney’s Office, also investigating police shootings.

-Larry Sandefer has also presented homicide cases to the Grand Jury in Pinellas county for the Grand Juries consideration of whether to bring down an Indictment.
+Larry Sandefer has presented homicide cases to the Grand Jury in Pinellas county for the Grand Jury’s consideration of whether to bring down an Indictment.

-Mr. Sandefer is intimately familiar with crime scene techniques and evidence procedures in all types of cases.
+Mr. Sandefer is intimately familiar with crime scene techniques and evidence procedures in all types of cases including the preservation of evidence, chain of custody issues, collection techniques, and the sciences of forensic evidence .
 These include DNA, fingerprints, polygraphs, blood spatter experts, blood analysis, tire tread and shoe mark analysis, strangulation, injection of substances in to the human body, contract killings, police questioning techniques and violation of rights, child witnesses, child hearsay, wiretaps, authorization or wire intercepts, grounds for obtaining search warrants, fourth amendment search issues, and much more.

 Larry Sandefer Is an experienced homicide defense lawyer and murder defense lawyer.
 He has extensive experience in representing people charged with murder, homicide, or offenses resulting in death.
+He prosecuted murders from the prosecution side before opening his defense practice.
 He has tried well over 20 murder cases to verdict and has handled many more.
 These homicide cases included multi-jurisdictional cases where Mr. Sandefer worked closely with authorities in other states to invesitgate or resolve murder cases in such states as Illinois, Indiana, Oregon, and California.

 While a Division Director at the office the state attorney he was called to the scene of homicides to advise the police.
 He knows both sides of a homicide case and the types of evidence which are collected and which are sought to be introduced.
 He will fight for your rights and your freedom.
 Experts are often necessary for advice and use any homicide or death case.
 We have contacts with and access to the best experts in fields such as blood, toxicology, cause of death, shaken baby syndrome, fingerprints, DNA, Voice analysis, out of court identification, in court identification, false confessions, and many more.